Shifan-Yu/Jumps_Endogenous_Sampling/README.md

   * `avar_r.mat`: wide table across $\epsilon$ with $[m\; V_{\epsilon}(m)]$

 * **Simulators**:
   Heston model for the efficient price observed at tick level.
 Jumps can be added with user-selected intensities and scales.
-An option with market microstructure noise (autocorrelated Gaussian–$t$ mixture and rounding) is included.
+An option with market microstructure noise (autocorrelated Gaussian–t mixture and rounding) is included.

 * **Monte Carlo examples**:
   Empirical size and size-adjusted power across working barrier widths $c$ and censoring parameters $\epsilon$.